axelitus/gitignore/README.md

 # gitignore
-PErsonal collection of gitignore templates for projects
+Personal collection of gitignore templates for projects